WABAM/Exploratory-Data-Analysis-and-Visualisation-Projects/README.md

-# Exploratory-Data-Analysis-and-Visualisation-Projects
+# Python-Data-Analysis-and-Visualisation-Projects
-Repository containing EDA and visualisation projects
+This repository consists of my Python data analysis and visualisation projects